vorachaitya/BlockChain/README.md

 **What is Bitcoin's Monetary Policy?**

 It is necessary to maintain the supply of money.Supply cap of Bitcoin is 21 million.Bitcoin uses Halving technique,i.e,every 4 years the new number of bitcoins that can be produced are half the number than those before 4years.Thus,no more bitcoins can be produced after the year 2140.Block frequency states that on an average,it will take 10 minutes to create a new block.

+**How Mining works:The Nonce**

+The hash of the block is generated when we add block number,data and prev hash in the SHA256 algorithm which gives us the hash of the block.Mathematical problem to be solved by the miner is to generate this hash,i.e, miners are given a target value.
+They have to generate hash in such way that it is less than or equal to the given target value.
+If hash is not less or equal to target value,then block cannot exist and miner cannot mine the block.If they reach the target value,then block is mined successfully.

+Nonce is responsible for generating the hash.Different values of nonce have different hash values,out of which one hash value of some nonce will match the target value and block will be mined successfully.Now,we will add nonce along with block number,data and prev hash in the SHA256 algorithm which will gives us the hash value of the block.Thus,nonce simply is a mathematical number which miners use to solve a mathematical problem.When they find a nonce that reaches the target value,mining is stopped and block is added successfully.